Izhevsk school shooting: Victims

 Kazantsev killed eighteen people at the school.
 The victims include eleven students aged 7 to 15, two security guards, three teachers, a cloakroom attendant and a cleaner.
 Twenty-three people were wounded, including twenty-two children.
 The eighteenth victim, 67-year-old Lyudmila Fedotova, died on 8 November.

 Eleven injured children became disabled as a result of the shooting.
-As of September 26, 2024, one of the victims shot in room 403 remained in critical condition.
+As of 26 September 2024, one of the victims shot in room 403, 9th grader Robert Burkhanov, remained in critical condition.
 A bullet that entered boy's head and exited through his temple left him paralyzed.
 Two years later, he still had not regained consciousness.
+On September 26, 2025, it was announced that despite his eyes opening, he is still unconscious, is in palliative care, and according to his mother, the doctors say there is no chance of recovery.

 Investigation

 Investigators searched Kazantsev's residence and probed reports of his potential neo-fascist and neo-Nazi ideology after reports emerged that he was involved in a neo-fascist organization or group.
-The weapons used were found to be two pistols.
+The weapons used were found to be two PM PRO9 pistols, a less-than-lethal pistol chambered in 9mm P.A rounds, which were converted to fire live ammunition.
 It was also braided with key chains honoring Columbine massacre perpetrators, Eric Harris and Dylan Klebold.
+Many of the magazines had the word "НЕНАВИСТЬ", the Russian word for "hatred," written in red paint on the side, likely referencing the Kerch Polytechnic College massacre, in which the perpetrator wore a white T-shirt with the word on the front.